boostorg/website-v2/README.md

 ## Overview

-A Django based website that will power a new Boost website
+A Django based website that will power a new Boost website.
+See the [documentation](./docs/README.md) for more information about maintaining this project.

 ---